30+ fun things to do in North Devon with kids

 But without further ado, here’s some fantastic places to visit in Devon to add to your holiday bucket list for the north of the county:

-Things to do in North Devon
+What to do in North Devon

 1. The Big Sheep – a North Devon theme park

-This is a full-on day out for the whole family with outdoor adventure play, animals, a rollercoaster and even a brewery.
+This is a full-on North Devon day out for the whole family with outdoor adventure play, animals, a rollercoaster and even a brewery.
 The Big Sheep is also an ideal North Devon attraction to visit on a wet day as it boasts Devon’s largest indoor play area.
 There’s also an indoor show arena, pets corner, electric quad bikes, pony rides and combat laser tag games.

 2. Explore RHS Garden Rosemoor